Notes

 Feldspar and talc are both flux sources (glaze melters), they are common in all types of stoneware glazes.
 But their fluxing oxides, Na2O and MgO, are locked in crystal structures that neither melt early or supply other oxides with which they like to interact.
 The pure feldspar is only beginning to soften at cone 6.
 Yet the soda frit is already very active at cone 06!
 As high as cone 6, talc (the best source of MgO) shows no signs of melting activity at all.
 But a high-MgO frit is melting beautifully at cone 06!
 The frits progressively soften, starting from low temperatures, both because they have been premelted and have significant boron content.
 In both, the Na2O and MgO are free to impose themselves as fluxes, actively participating in the softening process.

-These common Ferro frits have distinct uses in traditional ceramics
+These common Ferro frits used in traditional ceramics

-I used Veegum to form 10 gram GBMF test balls and fired them at cone 08 (1700F).
-Frits melt really well, they do have an LOI like raw materials.
-These contain boron (B2O3), it is a low expansion super-melter that raw materials don’t have.
+I added Veegum to a slurry of each of these to form 10-gram GBMF test balls and fired them at cone 08 (1700F).
+Frits melt really well; they do have an LOI like raw materials.
+These contain boron (B2O3), it is a low-expansion super-melter that raw materials don’t have.
 Frit 3124 (glossy) and 3195 (silky matte) are balanced-chemistry bases (just add 10-15% kaolin for a cone 04 glaze, or more silica+kaolin to go higher).
 Consider Frit 3110 a man-made low-Al2O3 super feldspar.
-Its high-sodium makes it high thermal expansion.
+Its high sodium makes it high thermal expansion.
 It works really well in bodies and is great to make glazes that craze.
-The high-MgO Frit 3249 (made for the abrasives industry) has a very-low expansion, it is great for fixing crazing glazes.
+The high-MgO Frit 3249 (made for the abrasives industry) has a very low expansion; it is great for fixing crazing glazes.
 Frit 3134 is similar to 3124 but without Al2O3.
 Use it where the glaze does not need more Al2O3 (e.g. already has enough clay).
-It is no accident that these are used by potters in North America, they complement each other well (equivalents are made around the world by others).
+It is no accident that these are used by potters in North America; they complement each other well (equivalents are made around the world by others).
 The Gerstley Borate is a natural source of boron (with issues frits do not have).

 Frits work much better in glaze chemistry